 The 2009 Gerald Genta Octo Tourbillon Sunray (ref.
 OTR.Y.20.925.CN.BD) brings you an unusually styled yellow gold case combined with a complicated automatic caliber featuring a finely executed tourbillon escapement.
 Of course, the most interesting part of this watch is neither its brutal body nor the mechanism (although the tourbillon does look like a real piece of art), it is the dial with its two squares (one for hours and the other for minutes) and an octagon that gets the lion’s share of attention here.
 Looking like an ancient puzzle box, the part makes a strong, almost (vaguely) frightening impression when the first time you see it.

-The revolutionary A. Lange & Sohne Zeitwerk was unveiled by the German brand in May, 2009.
-At that time, it was one of the most daring and controversial (as well as immensely beautiful from the point of view of pure engineering) models from the German manufacture.
-Although not as deliberately high-tech as some wristwatches made by, say, Louis Moinet -another brand that is known for its audacious approach to industrial design- this “digital” timekeeper attracted a lot of attention even before it went on sale later that year.
+The German brand has unveiled the revolutionary A. Lange & Sohne Zeitwerk in May 2009.
+At that time, it was one of their most daring and controversial (as well as immensely beautiful from the point of view of pure engineering) models.
+Not as deliberately high-tech as some wristwatches made by, say, Louis Moinet -another brand that is known for its audacious approach to industrial design- this “digital” timekeeper attracted a lot of attention even before it went on sale later that year.

 The 2009 Patek Philippe Calatrava Officier Ref.
 5153J was officially introduced in March 2009 during the annual Baselworld 2009 international trade show.
 Presented in a yellow gold case, the 5153J features the usual sober dial layout and is equipped with an elegant “hunter” back cover.
 Previously, a mandatory feature of a “trench watch,” the engraved cover makes this new collection a nice (although quite expensive for a simple three-hander) present for a West Point graduate.